ttb-git/Berkeley-Engr-Practical-Assignment-2/README.md

 # What drives the price of a car?

-### In this repository we have the follwoing three files:
+### In this repository we have the following three files:

 ##### Dealership Group Used Car Analysis Document as PDF